awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-query-s3-data.md

    starttime timestamp);
    ```

 1. Load the EVENT table by replacing the IAM role ARN in the following COPY command with the role ARN you created in [Step 1\.
-Create an IAM Role for Amazon Redshift](c-getting-started-using-spectrum-create-role.md)\.
+Create an IAM role for Amazon Redshift](c-getting-started-using-spectrum-create-role.md)\.

    ```
    copy event from 's3://awssampledbuswest2/tickit/allevents_pipe.txt'